langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   `rssh`, which supports `scp`, `sftp`, `rdist`, `rsync`, and `cvs`.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

-- You’d think restrictions like these would be easy, but it turns out they are not.
+- You'd think restrictions like these would be easy, but it turns out they are not.
 The problem has to do with the way SSH (and the `r`-commands before it) actually works.
-It’s a brilliant idea and it works very well, except that it’s hard to limit.
+It's a brilliant idea and it works very well, except that it's hard to limit.
 To vastly over‐simplify it, you can think of SSH as connecting your local `STDOUT` to `STDIN` on the remote side and the remote `STDOUT` to your local `STDIN`, so all things like `scp` or `rsync` do is stream bytes from the local machine to the remote machine as if over a pipe.
 But that very flexibility precludes SSH from being able to restrict interactive access while allowing `scp`.
-There’s no difference.
-And that’s why you can’t put lots of `echo` and debugging statements in your bash configuration files that output will intermingle with the byte stream and cause havoc.
+There's no difference.
+And that's why you can't put lots of `echo` and debugging statements in your bash configuration files that output will intermingle with the byte stream and cause havoc.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)